goshacmd/xtr/README.md

 code (e.g. USD:AAPL, EUR:GOOG, BTC:V).

 **Account** is a collection of balances in different instruments.
-It is identified by a UUID string returned from the `CREATE_ACCONT` command.
+It is identified by a UUID string returned from `engine.account`.

 Each balance has available and reserved amounts.